Yazwh0/BitMagic.Documentation/Debugger.md

 The following features are not yet implemented but are planned to be:

-- Use StdIn\Out so an instance doesn't need to be running.
-[Issue](https://github.com/Yazwh0/BitMagic/issues/8)
 - File system hooks so the a `.prg` can be loaded via the kernel and debugged as you'd expect.
 [Issue](https://github.com/Yazwh0/BitMagic/issues/7)
 - Improved SDCard support inline with the Emulator.
 - Step Out.
 [Issue](https://github.com/Yazwh0/BitMagic/issues/6)